Paper Airplane Launcher

-My kids spend LOTS of time creating things to launch, use as projectiles, or fly.
+My kids spend LOTS of time creating things to launch; to be used as projectiles, or to fly.
 This simple project was created while spending a fun weekend up at the cabin with friends.
-It was fun to watch the progression of these simple fliers.
-All these little flying machines were launched from a simple elastic band stretched between the upturned legs of a dining chair.
+It was fun to watch the progression of into a simple Paper Airplane Launcher.
+All our little flying machines were launched from a simple elastic band stretched between the upturned legs of a dining chair.
 Simple and easy is what we do best!

 The first prototype was more about the creative look, than the distance it flew.
 Although some of these creations turned out some pretty sweet acrobatic moves.